 The long-term preservation and protection of the Pendjari Complex can only be achieved with active participation and engagement with local communities and local authorities.
+With at least 40,000 people living around the park, building long-term support is a top priority.
+In 2019 alone, 43 community meetings were organised to discuss a future vision of the park and potential benefits for communities which helped shape our Community Development Plan.

 To build this partnership over the long term, African Parks will focus on education, economic impact and protecting and restoring the environment.
 Our aim is to provide quality education that will support economic and social transformation while raising awareness of environmental issues.
+In 2019, as many as 3,200 school children, including 176 teachers from 66 schools, visited the park for free.
+In addition, 25 wildlife clubs were set up whose members helped plant 3,433 trees which were provided to communities to take pressure off natural resources.

 A tourism economy is a strong driving force for development and is a top priority in our efforts to support local economic development and job opportunities for the communities.
 The revitalisation of Pendjari is one of the 45 flagship projects of the investment programme "Revealing Benin" launched in December 2016 by the Presidency of Benin.
 Tourism is one of the strategic sectors targeted by this programme, the objective being to take advantage of the historical, cultural and natural heritage of Benin to develop a tourist industry that provides strong economic outcomes and jobs.
 Beyond the exceptional fauna and flora, the Afro-Portuguese architecture of Porto-Novo, or the memorials of the slave trade in Ouidah, are prime examples.
 The preserved coastline of the country is also a solid asset for the development of a qualitative ecotourism offer.